 May Alcott, the real Amy March in Louisa May Alcott’s semi-autobiographical novel Little Women, struggled all her life to win success as an artist.

-She stood on the cusp of fulfilling her dream as a successful artist when she died before turning 40.
+She stood on the cusp of fulfilling her dream when she died before turning 40.
 She had published a travel guide for American women to study art in Europe.
 And she had beaten out Mary Cassatt for a spot in the Paris Salon.

-But May Alcott would always be defined by her oldest sister: first as the least likable March sister, Amy, and second as the younger sister of Louisa May Alcott.
+But May Alcott would always be defined by her oldest sister: first as the least likable March sister, Amy, and second as the younger sister of Jo March, Louisa May Alcott in real lilfe.

 Abigail May Alcott was born July 26, 1840 into the eccentric – today we might say ‘progressive’ — Alcott family.
 Her father, Bronson Alcott, was a hopelessly improvident romantic, passionate about social justice and education.
 Her mother, Abigail, kept the family financially afloat while advocating women’s rights.